10 Best Small Business CRMs Compared & Ranked in 2024

 - Marketing CRM systems work by streamlining marketing processes, including bulk email, individual email, website, SMS, social media, and sales call scheduling with existing customers.
 These systems are often used in tandem with a centralized CRM.

 We’re biased as we think Close is the best CRM software out there, but we’re not ignorant when it comes to our competition.
 We admit it—for some of you, other systems will be a better option.
 That’s up to you to decide.
 So let’s dig into the top CRMs for small businesses, and see how they compare.

 Close is a robust all-in-one CRM built with top-notch sales, marketing, and business leadership expertise behind it.
 We continue to rank very high on software review websites, scoring 10/10 in “Likelihood to Recommend” by numerous small business owners.
-Unlike others on the list, Close focuses squarely on the SMB market—less than 100 users.
+Unlike others on the list, Close focuses squarely on the SMB market—those killer small businesses that are kicking ass and taking names but still have less than 100 folks in their CRM.

 When choosing Close as your solution, we offer free training and implementation and our system is easy to use enough that you won’t need a dedicated developer or administrator on your team to set things up and get things going.
 That’s a huge consideration for a small business owner!